$27 Find Cheap Flights from Kansas City to Georgia

 The average price of all round-trip flights from Kansas City to Georgia clicked on KAYAK for each day over the last 12 months.

-When flying from Kansas City to Georgia, you should consider leaving on a Friday and avoid Mondays if you are looking for the best rates.
+When flying from Kansas City to Georgia, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
 For your return to Kansas City, you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Kansas City to Georgia?